Energy

 You can find out more at www.homeenergyscotland.org or call free on 0808 808 2282

 The ECO scheme is aimed at people who live in housing that has a low energy efficiency rating and focuses on those who are vulnerable or have a low income.
-The current iteration of the scheme is ECO4, previously there was ECO, ECO1,ECO2, and ECO3
+The current incarnation of the ECO scheme (ECO4) applies to measures completed between 1 April 2022 and 31 March 2026.

 Under the ECO4 scheme customers may qualify for electric storage heaters, loft insulation, cavity wall insulation, solid wall insulation, boiler replacement or repair, heat pumps, solar panels, and other energy efficiency measures.

-You could be eligible for ECO if you receive at least one of the following benefits:
+You might be eligible for help if you live in private housing and get one of the following benefits:

 • Child Benefit